Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-The price you’ll pay for your bond is subject to underwriting and depends not only your required bond amount but also on a review of your personal credit report.
+The price you’ll pay for your bond is subject to underwriting and depends not only your required bond amount, but also on a review of your personal credit report.
 The best way to find out exactly how much you’ll pay is to request a free bond quote now!

-Why do I need this bond?
+Why do I need a North Dakota transient merchant bond?

 By posting a North Dakota transient merchant bond, the principal (transient merchant) promises to conduct business according to Chapter 51-04 of the North Dakota Century Code.
-Principals also pledge to comply with all material, oral or written statements made by the principal or his/her agents, representatives or auctioneers with reference to merchandise sold or offered for sale and faithfully perform all warranties made with reference to merchandise sold or offered for sale.
+Principals also pledge to comply with all material, oral, or written statements made by the principal or his/her agents, representatives, or auctioneers with reference to merchandise sold or offered for sale and faithfully perform all warranties made with reference to merchandise sold or offered for sale.

 The bond protects the state and individuals from financial loss as a result of a merchant’s unlawful business practices.

-North Dakota transient merchant licenses remain valid for 1 year.
+North Dakota transient merchant licenses remain valid for one year.
 To apply for this license, an applicant must complete a transient merchant application and sign the form in the presence of a notary public.
 The following documents and information must be attached to the application:

-- photocopy of applicant’s North Dakota sales tax permit
+- Photocopy of applicant’s North Dakota sales tax permit

-- list of inventory and prices of all merchandise that will be sold within the state
+- List of inventory and prices of all merchandise that will be sold within the state

-Let our team of experts walk you through our clear-cut bonding process step-by-step.
+Let our team of experts walk you through our clear-cut bonding process step by step.
 Start the licensing process by purchasing the surety bond you need!